nico1029/ticketManagement/README.md

 3. Run `go install github.com/nico1029/ticketManagement`
 4. Run `go build` to create the binary (`github.com/nico1029/ticketManagement`)
 6. Launch the SQL Shell (psql)
-7. Create the database called `ticket_database` in pgAdmin.
+7. Create the database called `ticket_database` in pgAdmin4
 8. Run the binary :`./ticketManagement`

 Create the followings tables in your database before running the application :